 Someone may have looked at a service page but not made an enquiry and you need to think about why that happened.
 Do they need reassurances on price, quality of service or your experience?

 How can you give them more information to help them make a decision?

-A brief overview of re-engaging visitors to your website that didn't enquire
+A brief overview of re-engaging visitors (who did not enquire) to your law firm website